Roychela/DJANGO-GALLERY/README.md

 ```

 #### Setting up environment variables
-Create a `.env` file and paste paste the following filling where appropriate:
+Create a `.env` file and paste the following filling where appropriate:
 ```
-SECRET_KEY='<Secret_key>'
+SECRET_KEY='your_Secret_key'
 DEBUG=True
+DB_USER='your_database_username'
+DB_PASSWORD='your_database_password'
+DB_HOST='127.0.0.1'
+MODE='dev'
+ALLOWED_HOSTS='.localhost', '.herokuapp.com', '.127.0.0.1'
+DISABLE_COLLECTSTATIC=1
 ```

 #### Install dependancies
-Install dependancies that will create an environment for the app to run
+Install dependencies that will create an environment for the app to run
 `pip install -r requirements.txt`

 #### Make and run migrations